-Body found in lake search for missing boy, 17
+Body found in the Blue Lagoon by rescue teams searching for 17-year-old boy

 Warwickshire Police said the emergency services found a body in the Blue Lagoon, at Bishops Itchington at 10.50am on Friday, after the alarm was first raised at 6.30pm on Thursday.

+It comes after a man's body was recovered from the Jubilee River in Slough.
+Thames Valley Police said his death is not being treated as suspicious.

+And Essex Police is continuing to search for a boy who was last seen in water near Clacton Pier on Thursday evening.

-Ambulance crews who were on the scene were told the teenager had got into difficulty after going into the lake at the popular beauty spot near Leamington Spa.
+Emergency services in Warwickshire were told the teenager had got into difficulty after going into the Blue Lagoon at the popular beauty spot near Leamington Spa.

 A formal identification has yet to take place but next of kin have been informed.